danboid/meson-sm1-sei610-qca9377-bt/README.md

 Bluetooth no longer works using meson-sm1-sei610-qca9377-bt.dtb with Manjaro ARM.

-You can get working bluetooth on the X96 Air Q1000 and X96 Max Plus Q2 by using meson-g12a-x96-max-plus-q2.dtb with [s9xxx Armbian](https://github.com/ophub/amlogic-s9xxx-armbian)
+You can get working onboard bluetooth on the X96 Air Q1000 and X96 Max Plus Q2 by using meson-g12a-x96-max-plus-q2.dtb with a 5.15.x+ kernel running under [s9xxx Armbian](https://github.com/ophub/amlogic-s9xxx-armbian).
+This dtb has most recently been tested with the Linux 5.15.45-flippy-73 kernel.

+meson-g12a-x96-max-plus-q2.dtb doesn't have working onboard ethernet under the Armbian 5.10.x kernels but WiFi and bluetooth both work under Linux 5.10.120-flippy.

 ## Compilation